spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 ```bash
 python packet_generator.py start_generator --tx-socket-mem 4096 --rx-socket-mem 4096
 ```
-If you have 3 TX and 3 RX pods on the same node, total memory required would be:
+If you have 3 TX and 3 RX pods on the same node, the total memory required would be:

 ```text
 TX: 3 × 4096MB = 12GiB